Choosing A Landscaper: A short Guide.

 Kirman Design: Kirman Design are members of the Association of Professional Landscapers.

 BALI is the other trade organisation that landscapers can apply to be members of.
-Traditionally, BALI members tend to be larger companies with a larger turnover and tend to deal mainly with commercial clients and maintenence contracts although again, the boundaries are blurring somewhat with this.
+Traditionally, BALI members tend to be larger companies with a larger turnover and tend to deal mainly with commercial clients and maintenance contracts although again, the boundaries are blurring somewhat with this.
 To become a member, the landscaper:

 Must have been trading for a minimum of 2 years.